kicaj29/micro-frontends/readme.md

 Next build the mainApp ```npm run build:mainApp:externals``` and copy the build output to the **shell2** (only main.js files).

 >NOTE: it might be needed to use **Empty Cache and Hard Reload** from Chrome to make sure new file is loaded.

+## communication between apps (between micro frontends) via CustomEvents

+Example communication between subApp and mainApp:

+* subApp contains button that triggers custom even 'ce_subApp'.
+* mainApp listens ce_subApp event and react when the event is fired.
+Because we are not using ngZone we use **OnPush** strategy.

+Next build both apps **subApp and mainApp** and next copy necessary files to the shell2 to see that it is working.

+>NOTE: it might be needed to use **Empty Cache and Hard Reload** from Chrome to make sure new file is loaded.